SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ![packaging the solution](../../images/azure-devops-spfx-07.png)

 ### Preparing the artifacts
-By default a Azure DevOps build does not retain any files.
+By default, an Azure DevOps build does not retain any files.
 To ensure that the required files needed for the release are retained, you need to explicitly indicate which files should be kept.
 Add a `Copy Files` task and set the `Contents` to `**\*.sppkg` (the SharePoint Package created with the previous task) and the target folder to `$(build.artifactstagingdirectory)/drop`.
 ![grabbing the artifacts](../../images/azure-devops-spfx-08.png)